inyokaproject/inyoka-legacy/docs/source/installation.rst

 .. todo:

-   This documentation is a bit distribution dependend, try to abstract it.
+   This documentation is a bit distribution dependent, try to abstract it.

 Dependencies and virtual environment
 ====================================